On thermal radiation of de Sitter space in the semiclassical Jackiw-Teitelboim model

 where $\alpha$, and $\tilde \alpha$ are integration constants.
-Interestingly, the value of the dilation field at the origin where the observer is located approaches a finite value as $\phi|_{r^*=0} =(\kappa \alpha)/2$, and thus, the dilaton field evades the singularity at the origin through quantum corrections.
+Interestingly, the value of the dilation field at the origin approaches a finite value as $\phi|_{r^*=0} =(\kappa \alpha)/2$, and thus, the dilaton field evades the singularity at the origin through quantum corrections.
 The dynamical equation of motion \eqref{eq:eom rho} is decoupled from the matter source, which renders the curvature scalar to be constant.
-Plugging the metric \eqref{eq:sol rho} into Eq.~\eqref{crazy}, we obtain the stress tensor for quantum radiation as